TimGrt/Ansible-Best-Practices/docs/development/git.md

 $ git commit -m "Fixes Issue #31, will restore prod environment."
 ```

-Now, push your changes to the upstream repository.
+Now, push your changes to the UR.

 ```bash
 $ git push -u origin
 ...
 ```

-In the upstream repository, open a *merge request* from your *hotfix* branch to the *main* branch.
+In the UR, open a *merge request* from your *hotfix* branch to the *main* branch.

 !!! note
     After rolling out the changes to the production environment and ensuring the hotfix works as expected, open a new merge request against the *dev* branch to ensure the fixes are also available in the development stage.